nrfconnect/sdk-nrf/doc/nrf/app_memory.rst

   Also see the implementation of the :ref:`zephyr:minimal_sample` sample.
 * Analyze stack usage in each thread of your application by using the :ref:`zephyr:thread_analyzer`.
   Reduce the stack sizes where possible.
-* Limit or disable debugging features such as logging or asserts.
+* Limit or disable debugging features, such as logging or asserts.
-* Go through each component and subsystem and turn off all features that your application does not use.
+* Go through each component and subsystem and turn off all peripherals and features that your application does not use.

 The following subsections give more information on how to optimize specific subsystems.

 Bluetooth
 *********

-Complete the following actions to optimize the Bluetooth® part of your application:
+Besides applying `General recommendations`_, you can also complete the following actions to optimize the Bluetooth® part of your application:

 * Disable features that your application does not use.
   For example, disable the following features: